Analysis: If U.S. has proof, U.N. can be won over on Iran plot

 Russian Ambassador Vitaly Churkin said Moscow would "look at it very, very seriously."
 Chinese envoy Li Baodong said only that he had "sent it back to Beijing."

-Council diplomats said that Washington had dispatched teams of CIA, FBI and DEA experts to Moscow and Beijing, which are among the council's most skeptical members and hold a veto.
+Council diplomats said that Washington had dispatched teams of CIA, FBI and DEA experts to Moscow and Beijing, which are among the council's most sceptical members and hold a veto.

 Brazil's U.N.
 Ambassador Maria Luiza Ribeiro Viotti appeared less than convinced, however, suggesting to reporters the U.S. judicial process should be allowed to play out first.